groupdocs-parser/GroupDocs.Parser-Docs/net/getting-started/evaluation-limitations-and-licensing.md

 url: parser/net/evaluation-limitations-and-licensing
 title: Evaluation Limitations and Licensing
 weight: 5
-description: "free parser api version is available to evaluate the API which will be similar as licensed but with few limitations."
+version: 23.5
+description: "Learn about evaluation limitations and licensing options for GroupDocs.Parser for .NET.
+Free trial limitations include 100 files per session, 5 pages per document, and evaluation watermarks."
-keywords: free parser api, parser api
+keywords: free parser api, parser api, evaluation limitations, free trial, licensing, temporary license
 productName: GroupDocs.Parser for .NET
 hideChildren: False
 toc: true
+tags: csharp, parser, licensing, evaluation, trial, v23.5
 ---

 {{< alert style="info" >}}You can use GroupDocs.Parser without the license.
-The usage and functionalities are pretty much same as the licensed one but you will face few limitations while using the non-licensed API.{{< /alert >}}
+The usage and functionalities are pretty much same as the licensed one but you will face few limitations while using the non-licensed API.
+You can [get a free temporary license](https://purchase.groupdocs.com/temp-license/100308) for evaluation purposes.{{< /alert >}}

+{{< alert style="warning" >}}
+**Important:** For a full-featured evaluation without limitations, request a [temporary license](https://purchase.groupdocs.com/temp-license/100308) which allows you to test all features for 30 days.
+{{< /alert >}}

 ## Evaluation Limitations